7 Ways to Engage Your Customer’s Reptilian Brain

 The Endangered Wildlife Trust shows you physical evidence of what happens when you don’t pick up your trash.

-Don’t Strive for Impact In The Middle: Focus On Beginning And End
+Don’t Strive for Impact in the Middle: Focus on the Beginning and End

 Since the reptilian brain’s main focus is survival, it will be incredibly alert when a change occurs in order to evaluate danger.
 To conserve energy, it will direct attention in the beginning and the end of your commercial, video or landing page.